TheOdinProject/custom_enumerable_project/README.md

 ### Methods

 The following table has the methods you will need to implement along with their associated specs, as outlined in the project instructions.
-The methods in the Enumerable module do not need to work with non-Arrays, but you can challenge yourself and try to make them work for Hashes as well.
+The methods in the Enumerable module only need to work with Arrays, but you can challenge yourself and try to make them work for Hashes as well.

 | Method                          | Spec File                       | Notes                                                                 |
 | ------------------------------- | ------------------------------- | --------------------------------------------------------------------- |